canopas/group-track-flutter/app/README.md

 # App

-App is the main module of the YourSpace.
-It contains the main Flutter application Implementation of the YourSpace.
+The `App` is the main module of YourSpace.
+It contains the core Flutter application implementation for YourSpace.

 ## Features

-- **User Interface:** Provides the complete user interface for the YourSpace app.
+- **User Interface:** Delivers the complete user interface for the YourSpace app.
 - **Native Integration:** Includes native code for platform-specific functionalities, such as background location tracking and geofencing.
 - **Components:** Contains reusable components such as buttons, views and extenstions.